Save big (up to $1,875) on small business tools with our free membership, business.com+

 Did You Know?Did you know

-2. Employees may quit because they hate their boss.
+2. They hate their boss.

 graphic of a person sleeping on a work desk

-5. Employees may quit because there’s no opportunity for advancement.
+5. There’s no opportunity for advancement.

-6. Employees may quit because they are stressed or overworked.
+6. They’re stressed or overworked.

 Improving relationships between managers and employees can reduce organizational stress while boosting creativity, innovation and collaboration.